 A rough estimate is a projection of how much time and money goes into developing a project.
 It usually only requires a short meeting to explain the project details and can be used to evaluate if a potential supplier is the right fit.

-A project plan is a comprehensive document that defines the scope of a project, lists all its specifications, explains technical considerations, and sets expectations between the supplier and the customer.
+A project plan is a comprehensive document that defines the scope of a project, lists all its specifications, explains technical considerations, and sets expectations between the supplier and the client.
 Needless to say, the latter is more time consuming than the former.

 Why do you need a project plan?

 Project plans are usually needed for big projects — typically projects that take 200 hours or more to complete.
 Making a project plan forces stakeholders to think everything through as detailed as possible so that: